benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 To emphasize the differences and changes one can expect from a Software 1.0 process to a Software 2.0 process, lets review the basic Software 1.0 development process.

-1. Determine labeling strategy+classes
+1. **Specify:** Determine labeling strategy+classes
-2. Label training+test dataset, the larger and cleaner the better
+2. **Data Development:** Label training+test dataset, the larger and cleaner the better
-3. Determine metrics to evaluate model on
+3. **Evaluate:** Determine metrics to evaluate model on
-4. Iterate on model/learning strategy, attempting to improve metrics
+4. **Model Development:** Iterate on model/learning strategy, attempting to improve metrics
-5. Go back and review steps 1,2, and 3 if step 4 can't yield good enough results.
+5. **Review:** Go back and review steps 1,2, and 3 if step 4 can't yield good enough results.

 Meanwhile, the Software 2.0 process emphasizes data iteration over model iteration, so the main iteration loop is on the data, rather than the model, requiring a bit of a re-ordering of the steps to support this data iteration.

-1. Determine labeling strategy+classes
+1. **Specify:** Determine labeling strategy+classes
-2. Determine model/learning strategy
+2. **Model Development:** Determine model/learning strategy
-3. Iterate on training dataset, evaluating model outcomes as one iterates
+3. **Data Development:** Iterate on training dataset, evaluating model outcomes as one iterates
-4. Determine metrics to judge final model on and create test set.
+4. **Evaluate:** Determine metrics to judge final model on and create test set.
 (Typically implemented concurrently with step 3)
-5. Review steps 1, 2, and 3 if the model doesn't pass the bar.
+5. **Review:** Review steps 1, 2, and 3 if the model doesn't pass the bar.

 The key insights that were discovered upon implementing this process in practice are: